-Seismicity and Seismotectonics of Jeddah -Makkah region, west-central Saudi Arabia
+Seismicity and Seismotectonics of Jeddah-Makkah Region, West-Central Saudi Arabia

-Mohammed Fnais, Abdullah Al-Amri
+Mohammed Fnais1, Abdullah Al-Amri1, Kamal Abdelrahman^{1,2}, Enayat Abdelmonem2, Sherif El-Hady^{2,3}

-Geology & Geophysics Dept., College of Science, King Saud University, Riyadh, KSA.
-Kamal Abdelrahman Geology & Geophysics Dept., College of Science, King Saud University, Riyadh, KSA.
-Seismology Dept., National Research Institute of Astronomy and Geophysics, Cairo, Egypt.
-Enayat Abdel-monem Seismology Dept., National Research Institute of Astronomy and Geophysics, Cairo, Egypt.
-Sherif El-Hady
+1. Geology & Geophysics Dept., College of Science, King Saud University, Riyadh 11451, KSA.

+2. Seismology Dept., National Research Institute of Astronomy and Geophysics, Cairo, Egypt.

-Geophysics Dept., College of Earth Sciences, King AbdulAziz University, Jeddah, KSA.
+3. Geophysics Dept., College of Earth Sciences, King AbdulAziz University, Jeddah, KSA.

-ABSTRACT: Jeddah-Makkah region is suffering from earthquake crisis where some of moderate to destructive earthquakes have been recorded through the region.
-These earthquake activities is oriented along major faults or clustered in certain spots.
-Moreover, these earthquake events have annual recurrence periods, so the identification of these seismogenic source zones is of utmost importance for mapping the most hazardous localities to be avoiding in the future urban use planning.
+ABSTRACT: Jeddah-Makkah regionis have been suffering from earthquake crisis where some moderate to destructive earthquakes have been recorded.
+These earthquake activities are oriented along major faults or clustered in certain spots.
+Moreover, these earthquake events have annual recurrence periods, so the identification of these seismogenic source zones is of utmost importance for mapping the most hazardous localities which should be avoided in the future urban planning.
 Historical and instrumental earthquakes have been collected from national and international data centers and unified in catalogue.
 The existence of microearthquakes inland suggests that there is a significant level of tectonic activity at away from the axial trough of the Red Sea.
 Then, seismogenic source zones have been defined depending on the major tectonic trends; distribution of earthquake epicenters, seismicity rate (a & b- values) and fault plane solution of major earthquakes.
-It is concluded that Jeddah- Makkah region is affecting by the outlined five seismogenic source zones; three of these zones aligned of the main Red Sea axial trough (southwestern Jeddah, western Jeddah, and northwestern Jeddah zones), while the other two zones are located in the land area of the region (Thewal-Rabegh and Jeddah-Makkah zones).
-These inland zones correlated well with the main trends of major tectonics reflecting the reactivation of tectonic movements along these fault trends.
+It is concluded that Jeddah-Makkah region is affected by the outlined five seismogenic source zones; three of these zones aligned of the main Red Sea axial trough (southwestern Jeddah, western Jeddah, and northwestern Jeddah zones), while the other two zones are located in the land area of the region (Thewal-Rabegh and Jeddah-Makkah zones).
+These inland zones correlated well with the main trends of major tectonics which reflect the reactivation of tectonic movements along these fault trends.
 The Red Sea zones are in agreement with the main path of the axial trough.
-The range of b- value is 0.65 to 1.03 through these identified zones.
-The area characterized by higher b-values could be indicative of a relative low stress regime resulting from the stress release by the earthquakes.
+The range of b-value in these identified zones is 0.65 to 1.03 through these identified zones.
+The area characterized by higher b-values could be indicative of a relative low stress regime which was a result of resulting from the stress release by the earthquakes.
 Whereas, the areas of lower b-values can be considered as an evidence of a relatively higher stress regime associated with a dominantly extensional stresses.
-Based on aforementioned, the region is suffering from different stress level accumulations which, in turn, by the time being cause earthquakes with different magnitudes.
-According, deployment of local seismograph network through Jeddah- Makkah region is highly recommended.
-These results will support, to great extent, for seismic hazard assessment and risk mitigation of the region.
+Based on aforementioned, the region is suffering from different stress level accumulations which, in turn, cause earthquakes with different magnitudes.
+Accordingly, deployment of local seismograph network through Jeddah-Makkah region is highly recommended.
+These results will support, to a great extent, seismic hazard assessment and risk mitigation of the region.

-KEYWORDS: seismicity, seismotectonic source zones, b-value, Jeddah
+KEY WORDS: seismicity, seismotectonic source zones, b-value, Jeddah.

-INTRODUCTION
+0 INTRODUCTION